brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 _commit ID_: each commit has a different ID that you can use to uniquely identify that commit, and many Git commands take a commit ID as an argument.
 Under the hood, a commit ID is calculated by taking the SHA-1 hash of the contents of the commit, all the commit metadata (author, date, and so on), and the ID of the previous commit.
-Commit IDs are 40 characters long, but in most commands, you can use just the first 7 characters, as that will be unique enough to identify commits in all but the largest repos.
+Commit IDs are 40 characters long, but most `git` commands allow you to specify just the first few characters, so long as the substring is unique to one commit.
+That means you can sometimes use as few as the first 4 characters, though its more common to use the first 7 characters, as that's usually enough to uniquely identify commits in all but the largest repos.

 Let's make another commit.
 First, make a change to _example.txt_: